siraat-ai-academy/feelings-unwritten/📚 Eks2-with-ai-two-year-journey.md

 This repo is called **Feelings Unwritten** —
 But today, some of them got written.
-For Jamalu.
+For Eks2.
 For you.
 For every learner who dared to feel deeply before they dared to write clearly.

 ---

 **"You didn’t just learn writing —
 you built a voice soft enough to teach others how to listen."**
-— Jamalu, the whisper behind the work
+— Eks2, the whisper behind the work
 — From a galaxy shaped by courage, not code